How social networks influence human behavior: An integrated latent space approach for differential social influence: Real Data Application

+We consider three existing models as a comparison with the proposed approach: {the linear network autocorrelation model \citep{Ord1975}, the linear-in-means model \citep{Manski1993}, and the stochastic actor-oriented model (SAOM) \citep{Snijders2001}.}

-For comparison, we additionally applied a linear network autocorrelation model \citep{Leenders2002} as an alternative method to measure social influence.
-Specifically, the network autocorrelation regression model was set up with the counts of positive responses to the school activity items, representing the target behavior of interest, as the dependent variables and an adjacency matrix of a peer network as a weight for measuring the autocorrelation.
-Suppose for the binary behavior response data $X_{k,i}$, we define $S_k = \sum_i X_{k,i}$.
+First, the network autocorrelation regression model was set up with the counts of positive responses to school activity items, representing the target behavior of interest, as dependent variables, and an adjacency matrix of a peer network as a weight for measuring the autocorrelation.
+Suppose that for the binary behavior response data ${\bf X}=\{x_{ki}\}$, we define $S_k = \sum_i x_{ki}$.
 Then we have

 where $\rho$ is a network autocorrelation parameter that estimates the autoregression of each $S_k$ value on its neighbors in the peer network, representing social influence.
 The network autocorrelation model was estimated using the {\tt lnam} function in the {\tt sna} package in R.